 In MySQL, load balancing is essential for distributing database traffic efficiently across multiple servers to improve performance, availability, and scalability.
 Here are the key load balancing options in MySQL:

 MySQL Router is a lightweight, transparent proxy designed to route database traffic between your application and a MySQL backend cluster.
 It acts as an intelligent middleman that directs queries to the appropriate MySQL server based on the role of each server (e.g., primary or replica) and the type of query (read or write).
-It’s designed for:
+It is a core component of any serious MySQL High Availability & Replication architecture.
+It's designed for:

 Component | IP | Role | Port |